 Find IVF cost breakdowns.
-There are fees for the In Vitro Fertilization, plus fertility drugs, testing, monitoring, and more.
+There are fees for the implantation, plus fertility drugs, testing, monitoring, and more.
 The biggest variable will be the number of cycles needed to get pregnant and bring home a baby.
 Odds go down as your age goes up.
 Keep more of your money by leveraging the tax code.

-ICSI increases costs and success rates.
 Intracytoplasmic Sperm Injection (IUI) is an additional procedures many couples utilize in conjunction with IVF to improve the odds of conception.
 Your embryologist will take a single sperm and inject it directly into an egg.
-Your medical plan may not pay for this procedure even if IVF is listed as a covered benefit.
+Your medical plan may not pay for this procedure.

 What Insurance may pay for IVF?

 Supplemental health insurance that covers IVF works for couples that have direct coverage too.
-Traditional healthcare plans do not protect mom’s income, and leave lots of unreimbursed medical expenses.
+Traditional healthcare plans do not protect mom’s income, and leave many unreimbursed medical expenses.
 Learn what your traditional plan may cover to budget for the additional premiums for your supplemental policies.

-If you are one of the lucky few that has healthcare benefits that covers IVF treatments you will find that there is a great deal of inconsistency.
+If you are one of the lucky few that have healthcare benefits that cover treatments, you will find that there is a great deal of inconsistency.
 Each state mandate differs in terms of qualifying criteria, waiting periods, number of cycles supported, and more.
 Below are some of the issues you may encounter, along with some alternatives to explore.

 Your traditional healthcare plan may cover the cost of medications.
-It depends upon the mandate which applies, and whether the drug can be used to treat an underlying health condition.
+Certain mandates may cover infertility medications.
+If the drug treats an underlying health condition, then all plans may cover the medication.
 Be sure to get approvals before beginning a cycle.

 Most health plans will not provide benefits for genetic testing.
-However that does not mean you can’t make a compelling business case.
+However, that does not mean you cannot make a compelling business case.
 Learn how to cover pre-implantation genetic diagnosis.

-Other forms of testing needed to determine the underlying medical cause of infertility may be covered by most plans.
+Most plans may cover other forms of testing needed to determine the underlying medical cause of infertility.
 Work with your clinics financial advisor to submit the appropriate codes to improve the chances that testing is included.

 Couples sometimes choose to leave the country to find lower cost options.
 Book your trip with a rewards credit card, and get free travel insurance that covers trip cancellations.
 Read your healthcare plan documents carefully to verify that international care is included before traveling out of the country.